wiedymi/vibejam/README.md

 │   └── server/    # Server-side code
 ```

+## Tech Stack

+- React 19
+- React Router 7
+- TailwindCSS 4
+- TypeScript
+- Vite

-## Styling
+## License

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Built with ❤️ using React Router.
+Built with ❤️ by the VibeJam team.